Percolation-Labs/percolate/README.md

 select * from percolate_with_agent('List some pets that are sold', 'MyAgent')
 ```

-When getting start you may find other cli utils useful -
+When getting started you may find other cli utils useful -

 ```bash
 cd clients/python/percolate